iamdeepta/CarsInfo/README.md

 7. Go to localhost/phpmyadmin from your browser
 8. Create a new database named cars and then import cars.sql file into that database
 9. Type localhost/carsinfo in your browser, where carsinfo is the project file name
-10. Hit Enter.
-That's it!
+10. Hit Enter and you are good to go!

 # Live Demo
 Here is the url link of the project demo: www.liveextension.ezyro.com